 The absolute most important component of any nuisance vegetation management or eradication program is the proper identification of the target pest.
 And while the internet is full of valuable information, there is no substitute for having a qualified professional evaluate the problem.
 I have visited numerous ponds where owners were complaining of “lily pads” when the problem was actually watershield.
 It’s very easy to mistake duckweed or watermeal for algae – they all look like “green slime” on the surface of the pond.
 And there are some species of vegetation, like hydrilla and egeria, that even some experienced ecologists have difficulty distinguishing from one another.

 Knowing your pest is essential for identifying the appropriate treatment protocol, and many do-it-yourself pond managers have spent valuable time and money on unsuccessful strategies.
 For instance, copper-based herbicides are widely available on-line and at local farm cooperatives.
 However, these are probably the most often misused herbicides.
 While they do have a fairly broad spectrum, they will not help in every situation, and no amount of copper will control species like watershield or watermeal.
-I have also visited sites where people were manually harvesting hydrilla, which can reproduce by fragmentation.
-By implementing that strategy for control, they were unwittingly helping the plant to proliferate.
-The most tragic failed vegetation management treatment plans for me are sites where improper herbicide use has resulted in a fish kill.
+I have also visited sites where people were manually harvesting hydrilla, an invasive aquatic weed that can reproduce by fragmentation.
+By implementing that strategy for invasive species control, they were unwittingly helping the plant to proliferate.
+The most tragic failed treatment plans for me are sites where improper herbicide use has resulted in a fish kill.

 Chemical herbicides are safe when used for appropriate target pests and in a manner consistent with their label.
 Aquatic pesticides must go through an EPA registration process that includes comprehensive environmental and laboratory testing before they are released for public use.
 But inexperienced consumers often misuse the products, applying them to the wrong target pests, using inappropriate application equipment, or applying the wrong amount or concentration of the herbicides.